 I think hospitals [and] cancer centers need to understand that these services need to be part of their care for their patients—just like they help by connecting us with psychological help when we need it, or transportation, or support groups.
 Financial assistance is just as important, if not more important, than all of those other services they offer help with.

-Oncology financial navigator Dan Sherman, MA, LPC, serves on the Advisory Committee for the ACCC Financial Advocacy Network (FAN).
+Oncology financial navigator Dan Sherman, MA, LPC, previously served on the Advisory Committee for the ACCC Financial Advocacy Network.
 Learn more about resources and training for financial advocates available through the ACCC Financial Advocacy Network.

 Blog updated 4/26/2018

 Thank you for the comment!
 Your comment must be approved first

 You've already submitted a review for this item

 Thank you!
 Your review has been submitted successfully

 Rating is required